-Here are our best tips for how to get to Lofoten and Lillevik by plane, local ferries, cars, the coastal ferries, etc.
+Here are our best tips for how to get to Lofoten and Lillevik by plane, local ferries, cars, the coastal ferries, etc. And information about local Lofoten rental car companies, plus driving directions to Lofoten.

-Traveling to Lofoten from abroad takes time.
 See the official tourist information: How to get to the Lofoten islands.
 If you need help and/or recommendations, in addition to the information below: Contact our booking agency: Lofoten Vacation.

 Travel to Lofoten by plane